X1nto/AliucordPlugins/README.md

 Hides the search box in the DM list.

 ## [Lyrics](/Lyrics)
-Get lyrics to a specific song.
+Get lyrics to a song.

 ## [Nitrospoof](/NitroSpoof)
 Use nitro emotes without nitro.